baronet2/FirstCyclingAPI/README.md

 r = Rider(18655, 2020)
 ```

+The script provides documentation on how to use the `Rider` objects.

 ## How it Works
 The program uses `requests` and `bs4` to load data from firstcycling.com